chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 * RAM: 16GB Corsair DDR4
 * SSD: 250GB SATA 2.5"
 * GPU: Intel UHD Graphics 630 (dGPU disabled: GeForce GTX 1650 Super)
-* Ethernet: Intel I219-V
+* Ethernet: Intel GbE LAN chip
 * WIFI: none
-* Audio: Realtek ALC892
+* Audio: Realtek ALC1200
 * OS: Monterey 12.2, multiboot with Windows 10 Pro
 * OpenCore 0.7.7

 ### Working

-- Audio, Video, Ethernet
+- iGPU, Audio, Ethernet

+### Issues

-- NVRAM seems to get changed by macOS in a way that prevents the BIOS
+- NVRAM seems to get changed by macOS in a way that prevents the BIOS screen from loading upon restart from macOS.
+Does `UpdateNVRAM` or do other OpenCore or OS features corrupt the settings for the UEFI BIOS?

 ## BIOS settings